 How do we get more Vitamin D?

-Personally, I take cod liver oil for vitamin D in the winter in Wisconsin.
+Personally, I take vitamin D in the winter in Wisconsin.
 Other sources of vitamin D come from fatty seafood, such as salmon, animal fats such as liver and egg yolks.
 Mushrooms have some as well.
-Fortified foods like milk and orange juices are OK sources.
+Fortified foods like milk and orange juices are okay sources.
 You would have to eat a ridiculous amount of these to get enough, so most of us rely on sun or supplementing in the winter months.

 Who is at risk?